(2 Night / 3 Day Cruise)

 - Any other services not mentioned in the inclusions.

-- Supplement would be applicable for Christmas and New Year Ever Dinner.
+- The supplement would be applicable for Christmas and New Year Eve Dinner.

 WEATHER AND SEASONAL INFORMATION: